Whitianga Activities Attractions Travel Guide Weather

 2. Chilled out Sail

-On our roomy catamaran, plan to cruise along the gorgeous coastline.
+On our roomy catamaran, we plan to cruise along the gorgeous coastline.
 Visit local landmarks, such as the world-famous Cathedral Cove.
-Relax on the boat once we've dropped anchor, or go swimming or snorkeling in the marine reserve to see the magnificent fish life.
+Relax on the boat once we've dropped anchor, or go swimming or snorkelling in the marine reserve to see the magnificent fish life.
 Every journey is unique.
 Help sail, or rest in the comfortable bean bags while taking in the sights.

 Stargazing Tours